phip1611/linux-libc-auxv/README.md

 the first one supports `no_std` but not different address spaces, I still had to create this one.
 The typical use case for me is to create the data structure for a different address space, like Linux does.

+Last but not least, my crate supports more/all of Linux's AT tags.

 ## Functionality
 ✅ build data structure for current address space \
 ✅ build data structure for **different address space** \